-- Soak dentures in Polident if there is a heavy build-up of calculus.
+- Soak dentures in Polident as per product instructions if there is a heavy build-up of calculus.
 This should only be done approximately 1–2 weeks apart, as excessive use of this product may lead to dentures becoming white and brittle.

 - Handle your dentures carefully – be sure you do not bend or damage the plastic or the clasps while cleaning.

 - If dentures are ever broken do not repair with super glue as this may cause further problems.
 Organise an appointment with Total Denture Care as soon as possible.